Top 1% wealth thresholds vary by 200x depending on country. What constitutes extreme wealth in one market is modest middle-class in another.

 - Remote work: earning developed-world wages while living in a developing-world cost structure compounds over decades

-- Business: a product priced for Philippine purchasing power needs a radically different price point than one for Swiss buyers — the same product serves different wealth strata depending on location
+- Business: a product priced for Philippine purchasing power needs a radically different price point than one for Swiss buyers.
+The same product serves different wealth strata depending on location

-**The arbitrage logic:** Your absolute wealth is fixed at a point in time; your effective rank and purchasing power are not — they're a function of the local comparison set.
+**The arbitrage logic:** Your absolute wealth is fixed at a point in time; your effective rank and purchasing power are not.
+They're a function of the local comparison set.

 **Source:** Jason Williams ([@goingparabolic](https://x.com/goingparabolic/status/2047409230014017804)), Apr 24 2026.